Last Updated: 10/09/2024

 – Assess how genetic diversity in P. falciparum informs on transmission and intervention effectivenes.

-The National Malaria Control Program (NMCP) is entering a new strategic cycle (2023-2030) with a plan that includes genomic surveillance to guide programmatic decisions on six key malaria control tools : 1.
-Malaria diagnostics using rapid diagnostic tests (RDTs) based on histidine-rich protein 2 (HRP2); 2.
-Treatment with artemisinin-based combination therapies (ACTs), including diversification schemes to reduce the emergence of resistance; 3.
-Chemoprevention for pregnant women and children; 4.
-R21/Matrix-M vaccine rollout; 5.
-Individual-level interventions in very low transmission settings and 6.
-Vector control.
+The National Malaria Control Program (NMCP) is starting a new strategic cycle (2023-2030) with a plan that includes genomic surveillance to guide programmatic decisions on six key malaria control tools: 1) Malaria diagnostics using histidine-rich protein 2 (HRP2)-based RDTs; 2) Treatment with ACTs, including diversification schemes to reduce the emergence of resistance; 3) Chemoprevention for pregnant women and children; 4) R21/Matrix-M vaccine rollout; 5) Individual-level interventions in very low transmission settings; and 6) Vector control.

-In this new phase 2 of the project (2024-207), the aim is to integrate MMS into this broader surveillance framework and scale up MMS in Mozambique to optimise the public health benefits of the NMCP 2023-2030 strategy in a quality, timely and appropriate manner, both proactively and adaptively.
+In this phase 2 (NCT06529237, 2024-207), the aim is to integrate MMS into this broader surveillance framework and scale up MMS in Mozambique for quality, timely and appropriate optimization of the public health benefits of the NMCP 2023-2030 strategy in both a proactive and adaptive manner.

 SHARE